 It is desirable that students begin their program in the fall semester, although students may begin their program in the spring.

-Students pursuing a Master of Science in International Agribusiness must complete all core courses.
-Students select elective courses (with approval of their adviser and supervisory committee) to fulfill the remaining Graduate School credit requirements.
 The core requirements assure breadth and competence in key areas of knowledge and professional activity.
-Students participate in an international internship, a study aboard program, or select six additional credits of course work at NDSU related to international agribusiness.
-The following courses, or their equivalent, constitute the core of the Master of Science program:
+Students may participate in an international internship, a study aboard program, or select six additional credits of course work at NDSU related to international agribusiness.

 |AGEC 701||Research Philosophy||1|